 Edit the connection:

-Click on the Blue connection (between the two messages) where it says 'Click to edit'.
+Click on the Grey connection (between the two messages) where it says 'Click to edit'.
 The Edit Connection window will pop up:

-Select 'Custom action' and enter 'Welcome message' on the text field below.
+Select 'Intent' and enter 'Welcome message' on the text field below.
 Click SAVE to rename the connection.

 Edit the welcome message and set message delay: